Trump, Biden and the road to 270 electoral votes

 Her husband’s view of the Democrats is not ambivalent.
 John Metzdorff, a retired service technician, former Marine and Republican, said the day after Biden visited Kenosha: “Democrats, all of the sudden they change their tune.
 People are tired of rioting, and all of the sudden now Joe Biden is out?”

 Peoples reported from New York.
-Associated Press writers Alexandra Jaffe and Zeke Miller in Washington; Tom Beaumont in Des Moines, Iowa; Scott Bauer in Madison, Wisconsin; Jonathan Drew in Raleigh, North Carolina, and David Eggert in Lansing, Michigan, contributed.
+Associated Press writers Alexandra Jaffe and Zeke Miller in Washington; Thomas Beaumont in Des Moines, Iowa; Scott Bauer in Madison, Wisconsin; Jonathan Drew in Raleigh, North Carolina; and David Eggert in Lansing, Michigan, contributed.